AherRahul/portfolio-v1/content/articles/frontend-system-design-1-4.md

 Even if additional information like `userVillage` or `pincode` is available on the server, it won’t be sent unless explicitly requested.
 This avoids unnecessary data transfer, keeping the frontend clean and optimized.

-This level of control is one of the key advantages of GraphQL over REST APIs.
+This level of control is one of the key advantages of GraphQL over REST API.

 You can try it out yourself using tools like GraphQL playground or GraphiQL!